AdobeDocs/workfront.en/help/quicksilver/agile/use-boards-agile-planning-tools/review-iteration-metrics.md

 1. Select the [!UICONTROL Iteration Process] board.
 1. Review the metrics area above the board on the top right.
 Click the up and down arrows to move between iterations.

-   The following metrics are displayed: total number of points assigned to the iteration, the remaining points not yet completed in the iteration, the number of points completed in the iteration, <span class="preview">and the number of goals created and completed in the iteration</span>.
+   The following metrics are displayed: total number of points assigned to the iteration, the remaining points not yet completed in the iteration, the number of points completed in the iteration.

 1. (Optional) Click the [!UICONTROL **Iteration details**] icon ![Iteration details](assets/iteration-details-button.png) to open the details dialog for the selected iteration.